Full-Stack Bootcamp

 ## Project-Based Learning

 The course follows a project-based learning approach.
-You learn hands-on through projects the whole semester.
-Each project lasts four weeks and includes a recap week, where the previous content is recapped.&#x20;
+You'll learn hands-on through projects the whole semester.

 * **Project 1 - Intro to React:** You build an e-commerce store using React basics, SPA concepts, React components, props, State, useState, React Router, error handling and Next.js.